CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 Disinformation super spreaders

 A second tactic used by populist political leaders is to promote disinformation outlets, which have become a regular source of news for many Central Europeans.
-Hungary’s strongman Viktor Orban or Poland's ruling Truth and Justice party can create their own fake news through state-controlled or friendly media or state-funded advertising campaigns, while opposition leaders such as Slovakia's Robert Fico are regular spreaders of disinformation through social media.
+Hungary’s strongman Viktor Orban or Poland's ruling Truth and Justice party can create their own fake news through state-controlled or friendly media and state-funded advertising campaigns, while opposition leaders such as Slovakia's Robert Fico are regular spreaders of disinformation through social media.

-Czech President Milos Zeman has regularly appeared on fringe TV channels such as partly Chinese-owned TV Barrandov, and given interviews to news site Parlamentni Listy, which has often acted as a super spreader of disinformation.
+Czech President Milos Zeman has regularly appeared on fringe TV channels such as partly Chinese-owned TV Barrandov, and given interviews to news site Parlamentni Listy, which often in the past acted as a super spreader of Russian-inspired disinformation.

 “Strengthening more marginal disinformation media was an important part of [Zeman’s] agenda,” Dvorak said.